mautrix/docs/bridges/go/imessage/mac-nosip/setup.md

   appservice transactions.

 ### Disabling SIP and AMFI
-Disabling SIP and AMFI *will* make your Mac less secure.
-It is strongly recommended to only use the nosip bridge if you have a Mac dedicated for bridging (where you don't run any untrusted software).
+**Disabling SIP and AMFI *will* make your Mac less secure.** You should only use this method of bridging if you have a Mac dedicated for it (where you don't run any untrusted software).

 1. Boot into recovery mode (hold Command+R while booting) and open a terminal
 2. Run `csrutil disable` to disable SIP